Ham-ish/Y12-Game-Dev-Blog/Blog 1.md

 <img src="Images/Unreal Process has crashed.png" title="Unreal Process has Crashed.png" width="700"/>

 So I spent too much time redownloading the Engine on my significantly less bad desktop computer and started the *5 hour* tutorial, and immediately encountered something fairly funny.
-The beginner scene that I was using was a peice of fairly flat terrain made up of a 5 by 5 grid of smaller terrain tiles.
+The beginner scene that I was using was a peice of fairly flat terrain made up of a grid of smaller terrain tiles.
 As a test I tried to make a piece of smaller terrain transparent, and that crashed it again.
 This issue happened twice and then vanished, and I began the first twenty minutes of the tutorial then completly remade my blog website in HTML.

 ## So Basically